kandizzy/piggy-bank/serial-coins-app/README.md

 ## 3
-Edit the `server/main.js` files on [line 68](https://github.com/areaofeffect/hello-world/blob/master/week8/in-class-apps/super-serial-app/server/main.js#L68) with your serial port from step 2
+Edit the `server/main.js` files on [line 29](https://github.com/kandizzy/piggy-bank/blob/master/serial-coins-app/server/main.js#L29) with your serial port from step 2

 ## 4
-In Terminal, `cd` into this directory (super-serial-app) and then run the following commands:
+In Terminal, `cd` into this directory (super-coins-app) and then run the following commands:

 	meteor npm install serialport --save
 	meteor npm install react-p5-wrapper --save